arjunjaikishore/ActiveDirectory-HomeLab/README.md

 **10. Logged in as a Domain User** – Restarted Client1 and logged in with a domain user account created in ADUC.
 ![Client login domain user](images/8.png)

-## What I Learned
-- I learned how to promote a Windows Server to a Domain Controller and create a domain from scratch.
-- I practiced managing users and groups in Active Directory Users and Computers.
-- I saw how DHCP, DNS, and AD all work together to support domain-joined clients.
-- Fixing a DNS misconfiguration through DHCP scope options showed me how important proper configuration is.
-- This lab gave me a hands-on look at how corporate IT environments handle identity, authentication, and network management.